ProDash1998/ImaginatedMenuLua/README.md

 Installation guide:

-1. Open C:\Users\<usermachine>\Documents\Nightfall.
+1. Open `C:\Users\<usermachine>\Documents\Nightfall`.
 2. Extract ALL files to Lua folder.
-NOTE: if you don't have this foled create it.
+NOTE: if you don't have this foler create it.
 3. Then just open your menu go to Scripts->Lua and load the script.
 4. It will show up in Loaded scripts.